watarukumagai-git/opt/peer_review/no2/review_comment.md

    - A collumn for attribute should be added to left side of Table2.
 The legend of the attributes are "DBO's hyperparameter", "Fixed LSTM's hyperparameter", and "Upper and lower range of LSTM hyperparameter".
 The first includes population size to stealing cockroach ratio, the second includes "Fitness Function" and Activation Function, and the third includes "Learning Rate Range" and "Neruron Number Range".

 ## major comment6 (Chapter 4)
-- I also doubt the usability of CEEMDAN-DBO-LSTM is varified from the results.
-The comparison and discussion of results is very questionable.
+- I also doubt the usability of CEEMDAN-DBO-LSTM is varified from the results and The comparison/discussion of results is very questionable.
 Please revise it with attention to the following points:
    - There is no discussion for the results.
 What is the reason there is the difference between CEENDAN-DBO-LSTM and the others?
    - The compared methods is questiable.
-Table4 shows the superiority of denoisng method (with or without), Table5 shows the superioty of LSTM-based prediction method, and Table6 shows the superiority of DBO-based optimization method.
-But if the denosing time-series data method in CEEMDAN-DBO-LSTM is the originality of this paper, please provide an additional results using the other denosing methods [26,32,33].
+Table4 shows the effect of denoising method, Table5 shows the superioty of LSTM-based prediction method, and Table6 shows the superiority of DBO-based optimization method.
+But if the denoising time-series data method of CEEMDAN-DBO-LSTM is the originality of this paper, please provide an additional results using the other denosing methods [26,32,33].
-   - さらに、4.5.1節から4.5.3節の目的に対して、各Tableにおける比較対象は不適切だと思われる。例えば、4.5.3節は、LSTMのハイパーパラメータチューニングのために用いた最適化アルゴリズムの影響を調べるパートである。このため、SSA,MVO,PSO,DBOの4種をLSTMに適用した手法同士を調べるのが平等である。しかし、Table6では、SSA,MVO,PSO-LSTMと他の技術が含まれる提案手法を比較されている。前処理のやり方に新規性があるなら、先行研究の前処理と比べるのが適切では？よって、Table4からTable6は、全て一つの表に統一した上で、各検証目的に応じて、比較手法を適切に選び、結果を考察するのが良いだろう。
-   - long-term forcasting taskで他の手法と比較がない理由は？4.5.4節のFig.6とTable7は、他の手法との比較があるほうが適切だと思われる。
-   - long-term forcastingで精度が良いこと＝汎用性が高い、という理屈が理解できない。いくつかの季節のデータでの結果を総合的に見て、汎用性が高いとは言えない。
+   - Why is there no comparison with other methods for long-term forcasting task?
+To validate the superiority of CEEMDAN-DBO-LSTM, the paper needs to compare CEEMDAN-DBO-LSTM with other methods for long-term forcasting task.
+   - I cannot understand the logic that if long-term forcasting in one term is accurate, it has high generality.
+To show and validate the generality of CEEMDAN-DBO-LSTM, please provide an additional results using data from each season even short-term forecast task.

 ## major comment7 (All Figures and Tables)